tomcoolnl2/sudoku/readme.md

 [ ] Search for algorithms that better fit this program [ ] Use chinese characters
 [ ] Add the sounds/pronounciation
+[ ] Fix global/index stuff
 [ ] Use floodfill to animate solved rows/colums/regions/entire field
 [ ] Highlight number of the same type as selected
 [ ] Highlight row/column of selected
 [ ] Make highlighting optional
 [ ] Create a erase/clear functionality for a cell
-[ ] When guessed the wrong input, show it anyway, but in error-red [ ] When all Cells for a number are revealed, remove/disable the buttion/option from the butons [ ] Introduce a gameover state, e.g when a user guess 3 times wrong.
+[ ] When guessed the wrong input, show it anyway, but in error-red.
+It should be deletable [ ] When all Cells for a number are revealed, remove/disable the button/option from the butons [ ] Introduce a gameover state, e.g when a user guess 3 times wrong.
+[ ] Add cypress e2e testing
+[ ] Create a button to show hints for empty cells
+[ ] Create options to allow and reveal a max amount of cells

 -   Horizontally adjacent rows are a band, and vertically adjacent columns are a stack
 -   The initially defined values are clues or givens